 The first set wasn’t easy, but leading 5-4, my body, fearless, nimble, and quick, easily broke serve when it mattered for a strong 6-4 close.

-A solid core with tanned muscular arms and legs played well to start the second set but after hundreds of nicks and scrapes imperceptibly bled out for a 6-2 loss.
+A solid core with tanned muscular arms and legs played well to start the second set, but after countless strains and microscopic tears imperceptibly bled out for a 3-6 loss.

 The Third Set: Games (6-6)